gurgeous/scripto/README.md

 prompt?(question)  - ask the user a question, return true if they say yes random_string(len) - calculate a random alphanumeric string
 ```

+# Changelog

+0.0.4 (late 2020)

+- Added support for reading CSV with BOM.
+- Only support Ruby 2.3+, since we moved to modern Bundler